-Where we invest in underlying funds (managed by us or by our underlying investment managers) we will pay the fees and expenses from the annual Fund charges we receive.
+Where we invest in underlying funds (managed by us or by our underlying investment managers) or use banking services provided by BNZ, we will pay the fees and expenses from the annual Fund charges we receive.
 Currently, there are no additional fees payable by you.
 We will let you know if this changes.